Jeznar/GitRepo/Work_Log.md

 23.04.30 Creation of **Change Token Vision & Light** from Sky-Captain-13's version.
 Added no vision and blind settings

+23.05.01 Extend syntax for **Quips** to support a controllable delay in the playback.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)